user profile avatar

 Bio

 Hello everyone!
 I, Amy Dederich, am very ambitious, driven, and focused.
-I am a rising sophomore at Maryville University of Saint Louis where I am studying cybersecurity and leadership.
+I am a 2nd year student at Maryville University of Saint Louis where I am studying cybersecurity and leadership.
 I am a leader, with positions such as the STEM club president, yearbook editor, and point secretary of the student council.
 Another passion of mine is business, I participated in the Land of Lincoln CEO program where I created an online business focused on helping students organize their scholarship applications.
 In the class, I received a top 18 prize out of over 500 students for our national business pitch competition!

 Education